504 Plan for Anxiety: Evidence-Based Accommodations and

 Step 4: Student submits a final draft only, under standard conditions.

 The key principle across all triggers is that every step is a real step toward independence, not a holding position.
-If a student has been at Step 2 for a semester with no movement, the 504 team needs to examine whether the scaffold is moving, whether the student is receiving CBT support outside school, or whether a more intensive support level is required.
+If a student stays at Step 2 for a whole semester without progress, the 504 team must check three things.
+Is the scaffold working?
+Is the student getting CBT support outside school?
+Do they need more intensive support?

 Written schedule and advance notice of changes.
 Provide a written schedule at the start of each day, and give at least 24 hours' notice when the schedule will change.
 This does not mean protecting the student from all changes; it means giving them time to process change before it arrives.
 The goal is reducing surprise, not preventing flexibility.